StackZero

 Probably this is the most important section if you already have read the previous article.

-We want to perform a Blind SQL injection attack with python on DVWA after setting the security level as “medium”.
+We want to perform a Blind SQL injection attack with Python on DVWA after setting the security level as “medium”.

 We already did most of the work, so we can focus just on the differences between Low-Security and Medium-Security.